 If you hold a different visa type, you may be eligible.
 Please contact Saleforce for more information.

-Use your strong understanding of psychological theories and practice to become a frontline justice worker, or, with further study, apply your knowledge to pursue a career as a psychologist.
+Use your strong understanding of psychological theories and practice to become a frontline justice worker.

 As a graduate, you'll be ready to influence and shape legal, social and ethical issues in the field.